THE UNMUTUAL PRISONER VEHICLE GUIDE

 THE LOTUS 7

 Photos: Steve Dix, Dave Healey, Mathew Lock, Rennie Chivers, Paul White, Brian.
-Text: Steve Dix and Rick Davy.
+Text: Steve Dix, Paul White, and Rick Davy.

 IN THE PRISONER: Number Six's car, registration KAR 120C, which he "built with his own hands".
 Can be seen in the series opening titles, and extensively in the episodes "Many Happy Returns", "Do Not Forsake Me", and "Fall Out".

 IN REALITY: Thrtee diffent Lotus 7 cars were used during the making of the series.

 The Lotus 7 was originally designed as a replacement for the Lotus 6, a basic racer that was the origins of the Lotus brand.
 Designed by Lotus's Colin Chapman, the 7 (like most Lotuses) made use of stock Ford, Triumph and other motor vehicle components in innovative ways to produce a performance car with exceptional handling.
 The Lotus 7, which first came out in 1957, was always referred to as a "Bread and Butter" car, as sales of the car kept the company solvent during the financially-draining development of the Lotus Elite.

 A Lotus 7 is featured throughout the opening titles of the series, and again in the episodes "Many Happy Returns", "Do Not Forsake Me Oh My Darling", and "Fall Out".

 Patrick McGoohan had originally been asked to use a Lotus Elan for the series (and later used one for "The Girl Who Was Death" car chase, see below) but upon visiting the Lotus headquarters at Cheshunt, decided on the Lotus 7 instead.

 Caterham Director Graham Nearn (speaking to Dave Jones in 1993) recalled these early meetings: